 The basic distinction between accountable and non-accountable comes down to proving business use.
 As we saw above, trying to prove business use of fuel can get very complicated.
 With FAVR, employees do have to log mileage to prove business use, but with today's GPS mileage apps, a complicated task becomes quick and simple.
 By basing all payments on localized expense data, the employer demonstrates that payments are reasonable reimbursements and not perks.

 In order to properly operate a FAVR vehicle plan, most organizations opt to involve a third-party administrator.
 This is due to the complexity of generating fixed and variable rates using accurate data.
-This could be the biggest drawback to a FAVR plan, but it actually tends to be a more cost-effective approach than paying a car allowance plus fuel.
+At the same time, outsourcing tends to be a more cost-effective approach than paying a car allowance plus fuel.

 Car allowances, gas cards, and tax waste

 The Achilles heels of car allowances and gas cards are tax waste and uncontrollable costs.
 Employees are losing 30-40% of that allowance to taxes – a huge chunk that would literally pay for their gas for the month.
 So why pay directly for the gas, an expense that will get uncontrollable without serious restrictions?
 Why not convert that tax waste into a payment that covers both gas and other vehicle costs?

 It used to be that employees could at least recoup a lot of that tax withholding by writing off their business mileage on their tax return.
-But under the new tax code that went into effect in 2019, that popular deduction is eliminated.
-This change is going to put more pressure on businesses to increase their car allowances or provide additional benefits.
+But under the Tax Cuts and Jobs Act, that popular deduction is eliminated.

 The alternative approach of FAVR reimbursement is going to prove a more cost-effective approach to this challenge.
 It's simple math.

 Why FAVR is better than paying for gas

-By instituting an IRS-accountable, tax-free vehicle allowance, you take that 20-30% going to taxes and re-invest it in employees and the company's mission.
+By instituting an IRS-accountable, tax-free vehicle allowance, you take that money going to taxes and re-invest it in employees and the company's mission.
 No one gets under-reimbursed or over-reimbursed because the payments are precise.
-Most employees will likely see a boost in their car allowance.
+Most employees will see a boost in their allowance.